alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/usage-guide.md

 });
 ```

 By default, we use the variable gas feature in the Multisig Plugin smart contract.
-For this, we need `userOpSignatureType` should be "ACTUAL".
-If this feature is not used, gas overrides should be passed and `userOpSignatureType` should be set to "UPPERLIMIT"
+For this, we need `userOpSignatureType` to be set to "ACTUAL".
+If you do not wish to use this feature, gas overrides should be passed in `sendUserOperation`, and `userOpSignatureType` should be set to "UPPERLIMIT".

 ```ts
 const result = await multisigAccountClient.sendUserOperation({